mozilla/browserid-ios/README.md

+# THIS REPOSITORY IS DEPRECATED!

+Development has moved to the [mozilla/persona-ios](https://github.com/mozilla/persona-ios) repository instead.

+---

+# OLD INFORMATION BELOW:

 >_Please note that this code/project is work in progress.
 It currently works good enough for accounts that just go through persona.org but it has problems when alternative Identity Providers are in play._
 >_At this point it is not recommended to use this code, except to get an idea of what BrowserID will look like._